adorsys/secure-token-service/sts-persistence-mongo/README.md

     </dependency>
 ```

-2. To use the JPA-Repository to save your keystore, you have to add the `@EnableMongoPersistence` annotation to your spring configuration class.
+2. To use the Mongo-Repository to save your keystore, you have to add the `@EnableMongoPersistence` annotation to your spring configuration class.

 3. Use the `mongo` spring profile with following command-line-argument: